artop123/g920-mapper/README.md

-# G920 Controller Input Configuration
+# Logitech G920 keyboard mapper

-This project provides a way to map Logitech G920 racing wheel inputs to keyboard keys by reading settings from a JSON configuration file.
-This allows for easy customization of key bindings for different racing wheel buttons and actions.
+This project provides a way to map Logitech G920 racing wheel inputs to keyboard keys, allowing the wheel to be used for older games that rely on traditional keyboard input (e.g., arrow keys).

 ## Configuration File (`wheelkeys.json`)